Ben-Tyszka/AAJuice/README.md

 # AAJuice
-A node.js site for my business class.
+A Node.js powered site for my business class.